TanukiSharp/ItchyPassword/README.md

     You can name the file that will store your data the way you want.
 By default the value `vault.json` is pre-filled, but again, this is a free field.
 8. In the next (and last) dialog, you are asked to enter a `Personal access token`:
     ![](./Documentation/07_setup_vault_step_04.png)
-    **Note:** I detail the procedure to generate a personal access token in the next section.<br/>
+    **Note:** I detail the procedure to generate a personal access token in the section `Generate a personal access token (on GitHub)` below.<br/>
     This token is for GitHub to grant you access to the `ItchyPasswordVault` repository.
 This is required to fetch the data file from GitHub, and also to push changes to the data file back to GitHub.
 9. Once you have a personal access token, it is encrypted with your master key and stored in the browser's local storage.
 That's why you needed to enter your master key first, at step 2.<br/>
-Anyway, if you click the `Refresh` button of the `Vault` tab without having a master key entered first, ItchyPassword tells you that you must enter a master key first, to make sure you can't accidentally paste a personal access token that would not be persisted, or even worst, persisted in clear. 😱
+Anyway, if you click the `Refresh` button of the `Vault` tab without having a master key entered first, [ItchyPassword] tells you that you must enter a master key first, to make sure you can't accidentally paste a personal access token that would not be persisted, or even worst, persisted in clear. 😱

 Once the procedure is done, the `Refresh` button should flash green to indicate that everything went according to plan.
 Otherwise, the button will flash red to indicate that an error occurred.